jeffThompson/NaNoGenMo/README.md

 NaNoGenMo Experiments
 ====

-A series of experiments creating algorithmically-generated novels in a month.
+A series of experiments creating algorithmically-generated novels in a month, created as part of [NaNoGenMo](https://github.com/dariusk/NaNoGenMo).

 **Grid Novel Remix**
 Crawl through a 2d text grid and remix a novel.